 Now it’s your turn.
 If you conduct solid research into your chosen platform, demonstrate how it will help your company achieve its specific business goals and provide decent data to back it up, you’ll certainly have a strong marketing automation case to present.

-Incisive Edge is a HubSpot Gold partner, although we work with all the major marketing automation platforms.
+Incisive Edge is a HubSpot Platinum Partner, although we work with all the major marketing automation platforms.
 Our specialism is marketing automation optimisation – basically, making your platform work harder to drive conversions and ROI.